xenify-io/litepaper/README.md

 ## 🔥 vXEN - Unifying Burns

-- vXEN enables participants from the XEN ecosystem's EVM chains to participate in daily burn auctions.
+- vXEN allows participants from various XEN ecosystem's EVM chains to take part in daily burn auctions.

-- vXEN is minted by burning XEN native tokens across all supported XEN ecosystem chains.
+- vXEN is minted by burning XEN native tokens across 10 supported XEN ecosystem chains.
 When a holder burns native XEN from any of these chains, the action is recorded in the burn record.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)